BV-RADS/BIDS_creator_tool/README.md

 - `--dicomin`: Path to the directory containing unsorted DICOM files.
 - `--dicomout`: Path to the directory where the sorted DICOM files will be stored based on their metadata.

-## License

-This project is open-sourced under the MIT License.
-See the LICENSE file for more details.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request.

 ## Disclaimer

 This script is provided "as is", without warranty of any kind.
 Use at your own risk.